lino-framework/welfare/docs/specs/ddh.rst

 >>> obj = contacts.Person.objects.get(id=184)
 >>> print(obj.disable_delete())
-Cannot delete Partner Allmanns Alicia because 29 Participants refer to it.
+Cannot delete Partner Allmanns Alicia because 29 Presences refer to it.

 >>> obj = contacts.Partner.objects.get(id=184)
 >>> print(obj.disable_delete())
-Cannot delete Partner Allmanns Alicia because 29 Participants refer to it.
+Cannot delete Partner Allmanns Alicia because 29 Presences refer to it.

 You can delete a partner when a person or some other MTI child exists: